avshalomc/Abstract_Reconstruction_CNN__/README.md

 ae.py - train and eval CNN autoencoder

 create_reps.py - after the models are trained, creating 200 and 900 size latent representations.

+## OTHER

+.svg files - loss and eval graphs. ae_30k_50.svg is a file that shows that 50 size latent space is too small. index2word, word2index - are the 2 sided vocabs created during preprocess.